utiasASRL/steam/README.md

 cmake --install . # (optional) install, default location is /usr/local/
 ```

+Note that the CMakeList default setting for `USE_AMENT` is `ON`.
+Turn off if not intending to use with ROS.

 Preprocessor macros

 - `STEAM_DEFAULT_NUM_OPENMP_THREADS=<num. threads>`: Default to 4.
 Define number of threads to be used by OpenMP in STEAM.